+During the 2020 lockdown, my room became my studio and it is where most of the eye drawing practice took place.
 Towards the end of summer I edited some selected eye-drawings of features such as my desk, my hand and the view from my window among others into a rotating spatial eye-drawing.

 Figure 53: Top Still image of a spatial eye-drawing of my room.
+Bottom A rotating loop of a spatial eye-drawing of my room.

 The decision to eye draw from da Vinci’s anatomical drawn notations about the bones of the hand was a different one from that of drawing Géricault’s.
 These hand drawings involve anatomical observation and notation Figure 52, where the underlying structure of a hand’s anatomy is drawn with engineer-like precision.
 The drawing itself seems to have been built in stages, starting from the bones and working up towards the sets of muscles and tendons.
 While eye drawing from these drawings, I attempted to follow and perceive this same build-up through my gazing.
 My intention was not to get an anatomical precision of da Vinci’s illustration of the hands, but to follow his linear drawn elements with my eyes.